catalystTGJ/nfc-pcsc/README.md

 unique signature that will be composed of the tag's 7 byte serial number, presented as 14 character HEX code, AND a 16 byte UUIDv4 random code, presented as a 32 character HEX code.
 When the two ID's are combined, this will produce a 23 byte unique identifcation number, which should prevent any duplication in the back-end server's records.
-The ultimate purpose of the encoded tag is to provide a means to a smartphone or tablet that is equiped with 13.56mhz NFC component. iPhone's of version 7 or higher should have the feature, though some models do not support background scanning.
+The ultimate purpose of the encoded tag is to provide a means to a smartphone or tablet that is equiped with 13.56mhz NFC component, to reach a URL which will then be processed by a "Redirection" back-end server, that will then look-up the tag's unique ID and unqiue UUID.
+When the record exists, the server will redirect the client to the appropriate URL that is bonded to the record.

+iPhone's of version 7 or higher should have the feature, though some models do not support background scanning.
 Starting at version 10, background scanning of "well known" tags is supported.

 Note: Setting a tag with "http://www." or "https://www.", values 1 and 2 respectively, does not work with brackground scanning on the iPhone.